The Gospel According to a Teacher

 I live in a world of little hands and little minds.
 I'm an elementary teacher.
-It is definitely one of the hardest and most rewarding jobs that has taught me so much.
+It is definitely one of the hardest and most rewarding jobs I have ever had and through it God has taught me so much.

 I’m going to tell you about two very different days in the life of a teacher.

 The cold air from the open doors seeped into the room, leading the children inside from the bleak grey outside.
 Their feet could be heard as the walked down the hall, excited for the day ahead.